-We therefore request that you personally reach out to say “thank you” and take a little time to tell your donor about yourself.
+We therefore request that you personally reach out to say “thank you” and tell your donor about yourself.
 They want to know who you are, how their gift is helping you earn your degree, and what you plan to do with it.

-Information on how to send it is below, along with guidelines and suggestions on formatting your letter.
+Information on how to send the thank you letter is below, along with guidelines and suggestions on formatting your letter.
 Upon receipt of your letter, it will be forwarded to the donor and/or family.

-Sometimes we quote passages from letters for public display (print and web use).
+Sometimes we quote passages from letters for publicity (print and web use).
 Only your first name, class and degree will be used.
 If you wish to be excluded, you will have the option to omit yourself when uploading your letter.

 Questions?
-Please contact the College of Media Advancement Office at (217) 244-5466 or Ms. Hammel at email@example.com.
+Please contact the College of Media Advancement Office at (217) 244-5466 or Colleen Hammel at email@example.com.

-- Your letter will be inserted into college letterhead.
-Therefore, there is no need to create your own letterhead.
+- There is no need to create your own letterhead.

-- Keep it to one page and ask someone else to proofread; pay careful attention to grammar.
+- Keep it to one page and ask someone else to proofread it; pay careful attention to grammar.

-- You will find information on whom to address your letter to in your scholarship notification letter.
+- You will find information on whom to address your letter in your scholarship notification letter.

 - Be sincere and share personal information including academic/personal goals, your major, class level, campus activities, your hometown, why you chose Illinois and other information as it relates to the specifics of the scholarship.